 Created by Mental Health First Aid USA, the Youth Mental Health First Aid training sessions are intended to provide information for people with regular interactions with adolescents.
 The curriculum covers both crisis and non-crisis interventions for youth experiencing mental health challenges.

 In partnership with the Athens Wellbeing Project and Envision Athens, the Athens Area Community Foundation is promoting these training sessions, taught by Dr. Courtney Still Brown and Dr. Diane W. Bales of the University of Georgia.
 These sessions aim to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing mental health concerns, addictions challenges, or a crisis situation.
 Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including ADHD), and eating disorders.

-Registration for this event is currently closed, but we hope to bring more training sessions in the near future!
+Registration for this event is currently closed, but we will be updating the registration information for the October 15th session soon!

 On May 28th the Athens Area Community Foundation, in partnership with Envision Athens and the Athens Wellbeing Project, hosted a free three-hour online training on trauma-informed care called “Trauma 101: Providing Care to Yourself and Others from a Trauma-Informed Perspective.”
 Initially, 950 tickets were offered for the event which completely sold out.
 Over 450 individuals attended nationally and globally.